karmab/kcli-plan-samples/openshift4/README.md

   - centos image ( *kcli download centos7* )
 - For libvirt, make sure qemu version supports fw_cfg (that means installing qemu-kvm-ev on centos for instance)
 - Target platform needs ignition support.
-  - For ovirt/rhv, this either requires ovirt >= 4.3.4 or to install [an additional vdsm hook](https://gerrit.ovirt.org/#/c/100008), along with the custom property *ignitiondata*
+  - For ovirt/rhv, this either requires ovirt >= 4.3.4
+- On openstack, you will need to create a network with port security disabled (as we need a vip to be reachable on the masters).
+You will also need to create a port on this network and map it to a floating ip.
+Put the corresponding api_ip and public_api_ip in your parameter file.
+You can use [openstack.sh.sample](openstack.sh.sample) as a starting point.
+Finally, you will need to open relevant ports (80, 443, 6443 and 22623) in your security groups.

 ## How to Use